 2.for you yourselves know perfectly well that the Day of the Lord is coming like a thief in the night.

-3. When they say, “Peace and safety!” then sudden destruction shall come upon them as labor pains on her who is with child, and they shall by no means escape.
+3. When they say, “Peace and safety!” then sudden destruction shall come upon them as labor pains on her who is with child, and they shall not escape.

 4. But as for you, brothers, you are not in darkness that that day should overtake you like a thief,